texastribune/data-visuals-guides/kit-setup.md

 Now ahead and make a new spreadsheet and hook it up to the test graphic you created.
 The [readme in the create repo](https://github.com/texastribune/data-visuals-create#how-to-work-with-google-doc-and-google-sheet-files) will provide you the information you need to get this set up.

-Once you've created a new spreadsheet, copy over the data from [this example](https://docs.google.com/spreadsheets/d/102dLzZtUAD-kCcXIWKTnzbMM0KKhwlmE4WIVmKwSPWU/edit#gid=0).
+Once you've created a new spreadsheet, copy over the data from [that example](https://docs.google.com/spreadsheets/d/102dLzZtUAD-kCcXIWKTnzbMM0KKhwlmE4WIVmKwSPWU/edit#gid=0).
 Go ahead and copy over both sheets and change their sheet names to match.

 Now you can run the following to download the data: